✦ ✦ ✦

 If you’re doing the reading for yourself, you probably have a strong awareness of both of these.
 It’s a bit trickier if you’re reading with another person.
 You’ll have to work with them to more deeply understand the problem, and make sure they’re comfortable sharing that information with you.
 It helps to step into their shoes and empathize with what they’re experiencing.

-What Does the Moon Bring You?
+What Do the Stars Bring You?

 Developing Positions for your Tarot Spreads